YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
-LeNet
+LeNet-5
 * Why did you believe it would be relevant to the traffic sign application?
 LeNet is optimized for number images so by some tweek we should make it work well for traffice sign images as well.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
 Without any finetuning I can already achive validation accuracy of 90%.
 After adjusting some filters' sizes, 94% accuracy was achieved.